Nareshix/password-strength/README.md

 # Password Strength Testing Tool

 Used [zxcvbn]( https://github.com/dropbox/zxcvbn?tab=readme-ov-file ) technology to generate the strength of the password.
+Inpsiration to make this simple project was from [Bitwarden](https://bitwarden.com/password-strength/)

 # Usage